aureamunoz/atomic-fruits-service/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Add a Data Base to our application
-Deploy a PostgreSQL data base using helm
+Deploy a PostgreSQL database using helm

 ```shell script
 helm install postgresql bitnami/postgresql --version 11.9.1 \